Our Verdict

 Features and Versatility

 Designed for paddlers, we can't find any paddle sport that doesn't work well for the Ninja.
 It fits shorter torsos well and is conveniently out of the way for paddle strokes of pretty much any kind.
-It even has a nice cozy hand warmer pocket between the two layers of padding.
-It features a slightly off-center knife tab and a single pocket with two zippers, drain holes in the bottom, and sides that prevent the whole thing from flopping open and spilling your contents.
-This once singular pocket has been reimagined from previous versions and now includes a host of small pockets with daisy chains inside plus a smaller interior zippered pocket with a key clip.
+It even has a nice, cozy hand warmer pocket between the two layers of padding.
+It features a centered knife tab and a single pocket with two zippers, drain holes in the bottom, and sides that prevent the whole thing from flopping open and spilling your contents.
+This once singular pocket has been reimagined from previous versions and now includes a host of small pockets with daisy chains inside, plus a smaller interior zippered pocket with a key clip.
 It's almost like wearing a tiny tackle box on your chest, ready to keep you organized or just hold one large snack without all those extras getting in the way.

 Flotation